bigb123/tumblr-client/README.md

 # tumblr-client
-Tumblr script to auto upload files.
+Tumblr script for auto upload files.
 Written in python 3.
-Created io queue multiple short videos.
+Created to queue multiple short videos.
 Designed to run in text mode.

 Reason of it's creation was the poor internet connection.
 In case of bigger files (> 50MB) Tumblr web interface was dropping the connection saying "Connection error".
-It was easier to send files with ssh and to the server located in other part of the world and upload them to Tumblr service directly from in.
-It was also important that client can run as text mode daemon.
+It was easier to send files via ssh to the server located in other part of the world and upload them to Tumblr service directly from it.
+It was also important that client can be running as text mode daemon.

 Right now script is uploading only mp4 files.
-It is sendint as much videos as possible a day.
+It is uploading as much videos as possible a day.
 After file upload server response is reading and decision what to do next is being taken:
 * if success: upload next video
 * if video processing error try uploading again
 * if the video uploaded time reached the limit wait longer and try again
-* if any other error try again for a while
+* if any other error try again in some time

 For this moment script uploading only mp4 files.
 It is reading caption from <video_name>.txt file.
 If there is no such a txt file it is waiting a while and trying to find file once again (infinity loop).
-It is moving sent files to "sent" directory in given path.
-If all files are sent it is scanning given directory every period of time.
+It is moving uploaded file to "sent" directory in given path.
+If all files are sent it is scanning given directory from time to time.

 # Usage:
 ```